marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 ```

 Everything seemed to be fine up to this point, but mixed up with the other messages I
-could see the following entries
+could see the following entries:

 ```text
 etharp_timer: expired pending entry 0.